-The Office of Environmental Management’s (EM) goal is to safely do the right work, at the right time, for the right cost, serving as responsible stewards of taxpayer money, while maintaining high safety standards.
+EM's goal is to safely do the right work, at the right time, for the right cost, serving as responsible stewards of taxpayer money, while maintaining high safety standards.
 In support of that goal, EM is using a contracting structure known as end-state contracting for the first-time at EM cleanup sites to reinvigorate the completion mindset.
 Site closure and focused, accelerated site cleanup by EM contractors is contingent on awarding contract vehicles to the best-qualified, best value contractor through a rigorous, competitive source selection process.
 To achieve success similar to that experienced at the Rocky Flats, Mound, and Fernald Sites, EM must negotiate contracts with appropriate requirements, incentives, and risk models.

 The End -State Contracting Model (ESCM) focuses on accelerating cleanup, while reducing financial risk and environmental liability to the government, and fairly sharing risk between the government and contractor to achieve desired end states.
 The model has two main phases:

 - Best value award of competitive, qualifications-based, single award Indefinite Delivery/Indefinite Quantity (IDIQ) contracts

 - Post-award negotiation of discrete scopes of work under Firm Fixed Price or Cost Reimbursement Task Orders